Jai Paul: Early life

+Career

 2007–2013: "BTSTU" and "Jasmine"

-Paul's 2007 demo recording "BTSTU", hosted at his MySpace page, received widespread music blog coverage throughout 2010, resulting in UK national radio play.
+Paul's 2007 demo recording "BTSTU", hosted at his MySpace page, received widespread music blog coverage throughout 2010, including a feature in Guardian's New band of the week, resulting in UK national radio play.
 International music press followed blog coverage of the track (with some publications shortening the song's title to "BTSU").
-The song caught the attention of several record companies and a bidding war ensued, with Paul eventually signing with XL Recordings later that year.
+The song caught the attention of several record companies, Polydor mentioned among them, and a bidding war ensued, with Paul eventually signing with XL Recordings later that year.
 By December 2010, the BBC had long-listed Paul for their Sound of 2011 poll, asserting his style as "a startlingly fresh vision of 21st century pop music".

 On 21 April 2011, XL Recordings officially released Paul's the reworked "BTSTU (Edit)" to acclaim, with the BBC's Zane Lowe commenting that "Jai (pronounced Jay) Paul is part Dilla / part D'Angelo but also full of individuality.
-An exciting prospect on the horizon."
+An exciting prospect on the horizon".

 On 20 May 2011, Canadian hip-hop artist Drake "officially leaked" a track titled "Dreams Money Can Buy" via his blog, October's Very Own.
-Shortly afterward, "End of Time", a song by American R&B artist Beyoncé, surfaced online.
-Both tracks feature a sample of Paul's "BTSTU".
+The track features a sample of Paul's "BTSTU" prominently.
+According to Alex Frank of The Fader, the song "End of Time" by American R&B artist Beyoncé contains the "same Jai Paul sample from Drake's new song, only sped up".

 On 30 March 2012, Paul uploaded a new demo titled "Jasmine (demo)" to his official SoundCloud page, subsequently receiving an official release via XL on 9 April 2012.
 "Jasmine (demo)" received positive reviews, with Pitchfork featuring the song as a "Best New Track", The New York Times praising its "Prince era sensuality" and The Guardian describing the production as "amazing".

 Later in 2012, Paul appeared as a guest on the deluxe version of Big Boi's 2012 album Vicious Lies and Dangerous Rumors, having produced the track "Higher Res".
-Paul was also featured on the track alongside Big Boi and Little Dragon.
+Paul also performed on the track alongside Big Boi and Little Dragon.